jsimons8/lyx-paper/README.md

 ## Related resources

+I may release LyX versions of these templates in the future:

 + [latex-presentation](https://github.com/pmichaillat/latex-presentation) - This LaTeX template produces academic presentations following the same typographic principles and with a similar appearance as this paper template.

 + [latex-math](https://github.com/pmichaillat/latex-math) - These LaTeX commands simplify writing mathematical expressions.
 They can be used in combination with this paper template.